renesas-rz/rzv_ai_sdk/Q08_object_counter/readme.md

 - Total detected object counts are shown , alongside the counts for each user-defined classes

 ### Application: Termination
-Switch from the application window to the terminal with using `Super(windows key)+Tab` and press `ENTER` key on the terminal of RZ/V2L Board.
+Switch from the application window to the terminal with using `Super(windows key)+Tab` and press `ENTER` key on the terminal of RZ/V2L Evaluation Board Kit.

 ## Application: Specifications